Neptune-Sky/VanillaUpgrades/README.md

 This mod uses SFS Modloader version 1.1.2 made by dani0105, which can be found [here.](https://github.com/105-Code/SFS-Modloader)

-Download the DLL file from the release of your choosing then place it in `Spaceflight Simulator_Data\MODS`.
+1. Install the modloader.
+2. Download the latest ZIP.
+3. Extract the root folder to `Spaceflight Simulator_Data\MODS`.
+Do not rename it or take the DLL out.

+**This mod is untested on Mac.** Use at your own risk.